-- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - an amount equal to the sum of 18 months of Mr. Mondor's base salary; - an amount equal to 12 months of Mr. Mondor's target annual bonus opportunity; - immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.
+- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - an amount equal to the sum of 18 months of Mr. Mondor's base salary; - an amount equal to 12 months of Mr. Mondor's target annual bonus opportunity; - · immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.

-Stephen Smith and Stephen Sek.
-The Company entered into a Change-in-Control and Severance Agreement with Mr. Sek in April 2015 and with Mr. Smith in August 2017 (collectively, the "Executives").
+Stephen Smith.
+The Company entered into a Change-in-Control and Severance Agreement with Mr. Smith in August 2017.

-Under the terms of these agreements, if the employment of the Executive is terminated by the Company without Cause or by the Executive for Good Reason not in connection with a Change-in-Control, then the Executive is entitled to the following severance benefits:
+Under the terms of the agreement, if the employment of Mr. Smith is terminated by the Company without Cause or by Mr. Smith for Good Reason not in connection with a Change-in-Control, then Mr. Smith is entitled to the following severance benefits:

-- an amount equal to the Executive's unpaid base salary and incentive pay through the date of termination and any other amounts owed to the Executive under our compensation plans; - an amount equal to six months of the Executive's base salary, payable in cash in the form of salary continuation; - immediate vesting of the portion of the Executive's outstanding equity awards under our compensation plans that would have vested or become exercisable had his employment continued through the next vesting date; - a lump-sum bonus payment equal to the pro-rated portion of the target bonus in the year of termination based on actual achievement of corporate performance goals and assumed full achievement of any individual performance goals; and - continued participation for up to nine months by the Executive and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately prior to the termination;
+- an amount equal to Mr. Smith's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Smith under our compensation plans; - an amount equal to six months of Mr. Smith's base salary, payable in cash in the form of salary continuation; - immediate vesting of the portion of Mr. Smith's outstanding equity awards under our compensation plans that would have vested or become exercisable had his employment continued through the next vesting date; - a lump-sum bonus payment equal to the pro-rated portion of the target bonus in the year of termination based on actual achievement of corporate performance goals and assumed full achievement of any individual performance goals; and - continued participation for up to nine months by Mr. Smith and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately prior to the termination;

-provided, however, that in order to receive the aforementioned severance benefits, the Executive must satisfy the Release Requirement.
+provided, however, that in order to receive the aforementioned severance benefits, Mr. Smith must satisfy the Release Requirement.

-Under these agreements, subject to satisfaction of the Release Requirement, each Executive is entitled to the following severance benefits, in lieu of the benefits described above, if such Executive's employment is terminated by the Company without Cause or by the Executive for Good Reason during a Change-in-Control Period:
+Under the agreement, subject to satisfaction of the Release Requirement, Mr. Smith is entitled to the following severance benefits, in lieu of the benefits described above, if Mr. Smith's employment is terminated by the Company without Cause or by Mr. Smith for Good Reason during a Change-in-Control Period:

-- an amount equal to the Executive's unpaid base salary and incentive pay through the date of termination and any other amounts owed to the Executive under our compensation plans; - an amount equal to the sum of 18 months of the Executive's base salary; - an amount equal to 12 months of the Executive's target annual bonus opportunity; - immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by the Executive and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.
+- an amount equal to Mr. Smith's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Smith under our compensation plans; - an amount equal to the sum of 18 months of Mr. Smith's base salary; - an amount equal to 12 months of Mr. Smith's target annual bonus opportunity; - immediate vesting of outstanding equity awards under our compensation plans; and - continued participation for up to 18 months by Mr. Smith and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately before the termination.